bhuvanesh-m-dev/ds-intern-unified-mentor/internship.md

 ## 🌟 Testimonial

-> "This internship provided me with hands-on experience in real-world data science challenges.
-The mentorship and project-based learning approach helped me bridge the gap between theoretical knowledge and practical implementation."
+> This internship provided me with hands-on experience in real-world data science challenges.
+The mentorship and project-based learning approach helped me bridge the gap between theoretical knowledge and practical implementation.

 ---